 - We represent a proposed class of 46 million consumers seeking damages in the amount of at least £14 billion from Mastercard, arising from its unlawful anticompetitive interchange fees.

-- A federal judge has given final approval to settlements with the final defendants in our ISDAfix case, which was brought on behalf of investors such as insurance companies, pension funds, hedge funds, and other sophisticated actors.
-That brings the total recoveries in the case, which concerns the rigging of a financial benchmark used to determine the settlement value of certain financial derivatives, to over $500 million.
-We built the case from the ground-up after noticing anomalies in the data, before the government even acted.
+- We obtained settlements of over $500 million against the defendants in our ISDAfix case, which concerned the rigging of a financial benchmark used to determine the settlement value of certain financial derivatives.
+The case was brought on behalf of investors such as insurance companies, pension funds, hedge funds, and other sophisticated actors.
+Quinn Emanuel built the case from the ground-up after noticing anomalies in the data, before the government even acted.
 The successful settlement and then certification of the class was the result of years of dogged, groundbreaking work.
 We had to find traders explicitly admitting they were interested in manipulating the benchmark.
 We then had to match that admission to can actual trade by the right person, at the right time, in the right direction.
 We then had to demonstrate we could show that those acts damaged class members, some of whom may have only traded hours or even days later.
 The Court said that this was the “the most complicated case” he ever faced, and that he could “not really imagine” how much more complicated “it would have been if I didn’t have counsel who had done as admirable a job in briefing it and arguing it as” we did.

 - We represented Samsung in two price-fixing class actions, brought by direct and indirect purchasers of NAND flash memory.
 Although classes had been certified in similar cases in the same district, we successfully defeated class certification in both actions, causing the direct purchaser representative to agree to voluntary dismissal.